NEW! Full-Tuition Scholarship from ABA Section of Real Property, Trust and Estate Law.

 "The LL.M. in Estate Planning not only gave me the ability to transition out of my previous specialty in commercial litigation, but also provided the educational foundation and professional connections to begin my practice with one of the most sophisticated trusts & estates groups.
 I would highly recommend the program to anyone who is contemplating estate planning."

-Spring Semester–Focused Courses & Heckerling Institute: The Graduate Program’s spring semester courses truly set it apart from other graduate programs.
-Building on the fall, it consists of a series of one-week, one credit modular courses on advanced level tax and estate planning topics giving students a high level of technical expertise.
+The graduate program begins with a traditional 14-week fall fall semester of foundational course work covering core conceptual topics that provide the foundation for the spring semester.
+Building on the fall, the Graduate Program’s unique spring semester consists of a series of one-week, one credit modular courses on advanced-level tax and estate planning to give students a high level of technical expertise.
 Students are also invited to attend the Heckerling Institute on Estate Planning, the nation's largest educational conference for estate planning professionals.

 Exceptional Faculty & Mentoring